rstats-on-nix/daily_cran/readme.md

-The 2021 dates were particularly complicated to get to work on macOS, so we had to make the following concession: the `nixpkgs` commit used as a basis is the same as the one for January 2022, and `{cpp11}` had to be updated from version 0.4.0 to version 0.4.2, `{rstan}` from version 2.21.2 to version 2.21.3 and `{arrow}` is at version 9. `{isoband}` and `{textshaping}` also had to be updated for the April and May dates.
+The 2021 dates were particularly complicated to get to work on macOS, so we had to make the following concession: the `nixpkgs` commit used as a basis is the same as the one for January 2022 (mostly because support for Apple Silicon before that was not quite there yet), and `{cpp11}` had to be updated from version 0.4.0 to version 0.4.2, `{rstan}` from version 2.21.2 to version 2.21.3 and `{arrow}` is at version 9. `{isoband}` and `{textshaping}` also had to be updated for the April and May dates.